 - Mix some turmeric and lemon juice with fresh cucumber pulp.
 Apply it on the face and leave it for 15 minutes.
 Wash it off after it dries.
 This will control oil secretion of the face.

-27. The most important benefit of cucumber for hair is its hair strengthening properties.
+The most important benefit of cucumber for hair is its hair strengthening properties.
 Cucumber in the form of the juice contributes to the hair growth primarily due to its content of silicon, sulphur sodium, phosphorus and calcium which are some of the most needed nutrients required for hair growth.
-Drink cucumber juice daily to control hair fall.
+Drink cucumber juice daily to control hair fall (27).

-29. Cucumber can also be used to remove stubborn stains and tarnish from stainless steel tools in the house.
+Cucumber can also be used to remove stubborn stains and tarnish from stainless steel tools, countertops and walls in the house.
 It also restores the lost shine of the tools.
-Chemicals found in cucumber are also used in making shoe polishes to make them more their shiny.
+Chemicals found in cucumber are also used in making shoe polishes to make them more their shiny (29).

 Cucumber Side Effects: